Induction and initial training

 - It may be beneficial to assign another member of staff as a mentor to support the new employee for a specified period of time, to help them settle in and get to know their new work colleagues.

 - External agencies can also help and if the person is employed through a supported employment scheme, they can benefit from support on the job as well as mentoring.
 Where an employment support service has been involved in the recruitment process, an employment worker will visit the workplace to learn about the job.
-They then work out the best way for the person with a disability to be inducted into their post and agree any adjustments with the employer.
+They then work out the best way for the disabled person to be inducted into their post and agree any adjustments with the employer.

 - In some cases an induction period will include the new employee shadowing or being directly supported by a more experienced employee.
 This may work particularly well for a person who has a learning disability.